piroor/tweet.sh/README.md

 ### `direct-message` (`dm`): sends a DM.

  * Parameters
    * All arguments: the body of a new direct message to be sent.
+If you don't specify no parameter, this command reads message body from the standard input.
  * Standard output
    * [A JSON string of the sent direct message](https://dev.twitter.com/rest/reference/post/direct_messages/new).
  * Example